nre-learning/nrelabs-curriculum/lessons/lesson-16/stage3/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 2)">Run this snippet</button>

+The output shows that it just printed the entry of the management interface.
+Thus we learnt the power of "if" statements to filter out our data based on certain conditions.

-This is good.
-But what if we decide to change the management interface to ge-0/0/0.
+Now, what if we decide to change the management interface to ge-0/0/0.
 One approch is to change the 'fxp0' by 'ge-0/0/0' in the if statement.
 A better approch is to define a variable called mgmt_interface and, change the value of this variable when we decide to change the management interface.

 Jinja2 uses set statement to define variable which can be used within the template.
+Below is its syntax:

   *Syntax:*
   *{% set variable_name: variable_value %}*

-Run the snippet below to understand the use of set statements.
+In the snippet below:
+*set_temp = '''{% set mgmt_interface = 'ge-0/0/0' %}* declares a variable "mgmt_interface" and sets its value to "ge-0/0/0".
+*{%- if item.interface == mgmt_interface %}* checks if the item in the for loop has a key interface whose value is same as the value that we set for "mgmt_interface".

+If the value is same, it loads the template with the corresponding data, if not it skips that element of list "interfaces" and moves on to the next.

 ```